pegler/revere/README.md

  - `DATABASE_PATH` - the path to the SQLite file
  - `REVERE_SOURCES` - a dict specifying the sources.
 The key can be anything and is used by the monitors to access the source.
 The value is a configuration dict for the source.
  - `REVERE_ALERTS` - a dict specifying the alerts
+ - `GOOGLE_APPS_DOMAIN` - if specified, Google Apps OAuth Authentication will be enabled and enforced on all views.
+The domain specified will be the only domain permitted access.
+This requires specifying a `SECRET_KEY` in your config file as well.

 Example config.py file:

 ```
 DATABASE_PATH = 'revere.db'

+SECRET_KEY = 'something random and secret'

+#GOOGLE_APPS_DOMAIN = 'example.com' # optional

 REVERE_SOURCES = {
     'graphite': {